vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *praticakraṁ samudrās tu cakrasaṁketakoditā ḥ * /

 The Goddess is said to be made up of fi fteen syllables, because the *srīvidyā* of fi fteen syllables is herself in her mantric aspect.
 She is also made up of the *tithis* , the fi fteen lunar days, because they form together the whole moon, another totality.
 In fact, the number of the totality \(and of the moon\) is not fi fteen but sixteen.
-The Dīexplains, therefore, that
+The Dī explains, therefore, that

 144
 if one adds to the fi fteen *tithis* or syllables of the *śrīvidyā * the *ṣ rīvidya* as a whole, taken as a unit, one has 15 \+ 1 = 16.
 The *mūlavidyā * worshipped in this central triangle is thus seen as made up of her separate syllables plus their ensemble, thus being sixteenfold.